 Minoan cups from about 1500BCE

 This cup was 3,500 years old.
 Cups with handles looking identical to this one were designed for use in English drawing rooms in the 19th century.
-The tea trade with China also brought with it tea bowls from China to drink our tea from.
+The tea trade with China brought with it tea bowls from China to drink tea from.
 However, the Britiish liked their tea hot and the design was adapted by adding a small handle to one side so we didn’t burn our hands.
 Drinking from saucers, to cool the tea, as an alternative, was quickly passed by.
 New manners and tea drinking conventions were created.
 A tea etiquette was created to go with teacups with handles that sat on small saucers to protect the varnished and veneered table surfaces they were placed on.
 But here was a tea cup that was designed well before the British Empire was thought of, long before tea drinking was even imagined, when here in Britain we lived in mud and thatched roofed houses, hunted with flint tipped arrows and were just beginning to create cast iron and bronze artefacts in small furnaces.
 We were a hunter gatherer society slowly settling into a more rural farming lifestyle.

 A tray to hold six cups and a teapot?
 "Afternoon tea Jeeves!"

 In the 19th century the handle was a necessary design feature because the liquid inside the cup was hot.
 I can only guess that the liquid the Minoans drank in these cups must have been hot too.
 However, I am sure it was not hot tea.
 I decided to find out about the Minoan diet and maybe discover if there were any drinks they might have drunk hot.
 Surprisingly, nowadays scientists can discover what ancient people ate and drank from their eating and drinking vessels.
-Scrapings from the inside of containers can be examined and their DNA molecular structure can reveal what foods and drinks had been used in them.
+Scrapings from the inside of containers can be examined and their molecular structure can reveal what foods and drinks had been used in them.
 The Minoans drank a variety of wines produced on Crete but also imported from around the Mediterranean.
 Of course they ate olives and used olive oil in their cooking.
 They sweetened their food with honey.
 They also made a form of mead using honey.
 Interestingly I discovered that Herodotus, the Ancient Greek historian, living about 500BCE, wrote about the drinking of mulled wines and meads.
 Mulling a wine involves adding spices and herbs to a drink and then heating it until it is hot.
-This was the only mention of a hot drink that the Ancient Greeks might drink that I could discover.
+This was the only mention of a hot drink in the ancient world I could find.
 We know wine drinking and mead drinking was popular amongst the Minoans so why wouldn’t they mull their drinks?
 A,”tea cup,” with a handle would be ideal to drink hot mulled wine from.

 "Will you pour or shall I?"